Protect your vehicle’s value this winter ❄️ Now 20€ off outdoor covers!

 5. Washing and waterproofing motorcycle clothing with spray for breathable textiles

-Are you looking for a gentle and environmentally friendly alternative to conventional detergents for your motorcycle clothing?
-Then soap nuts (also known as soap nuts) are an excellent choice, especially for textiles with membranes such as Gore-Tex.
-The shells of soap nuts contain natural saponins that develop soap-like properties when they come into contact with water.
-The special thing about them is that they clean your clothes gently and thoroughly, without aggressive chemicals that could damage the delicate fibers or the functionality of your membranes.
+The shells of the soap nut contain natural saponins that develop soap-like properties when in contact with water.
+The special thing about it: They clean your clothes gently and thoroughly without aggressive chemicals that could attack the sensitive fibers or the functionality of your membranes.

 Washing motorcycle clothing with soap nuts as a natural alternative to conventional detergents.